 Premium Storage disk limits

 When you provision a premium storage disk, the size of the disk determines the maximum IOPS and throughput (bandwidth).
-Azure offers three types of premium storage disks: P10, P20, and P30.
+Azure offers seven types of premium storage disks: P4(Managed Disks only), P6(Managed Disks only), P10, P20, P30, P40, and P50.
 Each premium storage disk type has specific limits for IOPS and throughput.
 Limits for the disk types are described in the following table:

 |Premium Disks Type||P4||P6||P10||P20||P30||P40||P50|